webcomponents-cg/docs-and-guides/docs/articles/using/styling-shadow.md

+---
+layout: layout-articles.njk
+---

-# Using Web Components >> Styling Components Using Shadow DOM
+# Using Web Components: Styling Components Using Shadow DOM

 Scoping is the main feature of shadow DOM as it allows for a true separation of concerns between the page styles and the component styles.
 However, if shadow DOM was completely unaffected by external styles it would severely limit its use cases.